blazickjp/GPT-CodeApp/README.md

     npm run dev
     ```

+## 🗝️ Model Authentication

+Before you can use the GPT-CodeApp, you'll need to authenticate with the AI models from Anthropic and OpenAI.
+Here's how to do it:

+### Anthropic Authentication

+Anthropic uses standard AWS authentication for boto3 and access to Bedrock models.
+Follow these steps to set it up:

+1. Install the AWS CLI on your machine.
+You can do this by following the instructions in the [official AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

+2. Configure your AWS credentials by running the following command and providing your AWS Access Key ID and Secret Access Key when prompted:

+    ```bash
+    aws configure
+    ```

+3. Set the `AWS_PROFILE` environment variable to the name of the AWS profile you want to use:

+    ```bash
+    export AWS_PROFILE=your-profile-name
+    ```

+### OpenAI Authentication

+OpenAI uses environment variables for authentication.
+Follow these steps to set it up:

+1. Get your OpenAI API key.
+You can find this in the [OpenAI Dashboard](https://beta.openai.com/dashboard/).

+2. Set the `OPENAI_API_KEY` environment variable to your OpenAI API key:

+    ```bash
+    export OPENAI_API_KEY=your-api-key
+    ```

+Now you're ready to start using the GPT-CodeApp with Anthropic and OpenAI models!

 ## 🎮 Usage

 Now that you've set everything up, you're ready to start using GPT-CodeApp!
 Open `http://localhost:3000` in your web browser and start exploring.